mountain-device/easyauth/README.md

 ```
 ### Creating a module ###

-When creating modules for EasyAuth, there are several places where you will need to add you files.
+For EasyAuth to use your module, you will need to put your files in particular directories within the app.

 * Each module is responsible for registering four request handlers handlers in the route table:
 /server/server-config.js: